MikilFoss/Sudoku-THRML-Solver/README.md

 ## How It Works

 The solver models Sudoku as a probabilistic graphical model where:

 - Each cell is a node with N possible states (1 to N)
 - Constraints (rows, columns, boxes) are represented as edges
 - An energy function penalizes constraint violations
-- Block Gibbs sampling explores the solution space efficiently
+- Systematic scan Gibbs sampling explores the solution space efficiently

-## License

-MIT License